 So, instead of talking your relationship problems through with someone outside of the relationship, talk to your partner instead.

 If you must include a third party, make it a trained therapist who will ask helpful questions and offer effective guidance.
-We recommend the online relationship therapy from Relationship Hero – click here to chat online to someone now or to arrange a time to talk later.
+The online relationship therapy from Relationship Hero is one such option – visit their website to chat online to someone now or to arrange a time to talk later.

 4. Strengthen your friendship with your partner.

 There are going to be times when you just don’t feel like you love your partner.
 The chemical processes of love sometimes wax and wane with time.
 It’s not uncommon to fall in and out of love with your partner multiple times throughout a relationship.

 That is a big reason why it is important to have a solid foundation of friendship underneath the romance.
 That way, you know you can still like your partner even when you’re not feeling so in love with them.